 Terms and Conditions for the provision of services relating to design, development, hosting, e-mail, photography and copywriting services

-The following terms and conditions apply to all web site design, development and hosting services offered by Webcal.
+The following terms and conditions apply to all web site design, development and hosting services offered by Webcal Design.

-By ordering services from Webcal you are agreeing to the following terms and conditions.
+By ordering services from Webcal Design you are agreeing to the following terms and conditions.

 1.1 In this agreement the following shall have the following meanings:-

 1.1.1 'Agreement' the contract between us and you incorporating these terms and conditions and our order form signed by you.
 'You' the individual, partnership or company with whom we enter into this agreement.
-'We' 'Us' Webcal of Eldon House, Wootton Village, Boars Hill, Oxford OX1 5HP.
+'We' 'Us' Webcal Design of 20 Sanderling Drive, Banks, Southport, West Lancashire, PR9 8RY.